 When it comes to investment opportunities, there are a lot of predators out there.
 There has been a long history of investment scams in the US, and it is important to stay aware.
 There are a lot of ways to be swindled, and there is a lot of money involved in these scams.
 This article isn’t to shame you for what you don’t know, but rather to inform you on how to protect your money.
 We want you to invest responsibly, successfully, and safely.
-To make sure you have the right tools, we will show how to identify red flags of investment scams.
+To make sure you have the right tools, we will show you how to identify red flags of investment scams.

 If an investment opportunity claims to have a “zero-risk” platform, run.
 There is no investment that comes without risk, and firms that respect their customers won’t claim they do.
 Even if they suggest there is “little to no risk,” you are, at the least, being lied to about that.
 Instead, look into firms offering some standard investment platforms like IRAs, index funds, mutual funds, and municipal bonds.
 These are tried-and-true, and much easier to learn about and trust.